Shrinebuilder: Live performances

 Following the album's release, the band announced a string of concerts, and the first Shrinebuilder track, "Pyramid of the Moon", was added to the band's Myspace page.
 On November 11, 2009, Club My War arranged and hosted the band's first live show in the United States at The Viper Room.
 The band played two sets and the show was praised by Scott Kelly as a success.
 This jumped in front of another show tentatively billed as Shrinebuilder's debut show, which was scheduled for November 14, 2009, at Chicago's Empty Bottle.
 The band's first New York City performance was the next night at Le Poisson Rouge, where they notably covered Joy Division.

 Since that time Shrinebuilder have played sporadically as and when the members schedules have allowed.
 Whilst unable to fly over to Europe to tour during the Eyjafjallajökull volcano eruption of 2010, the band returned to LA and completed the writing stage of their second record.
 One year later the band performed on the main stage at the 16th Roadburn Festival in Tilburg, the Netherlands which they had been set to appear at in 2010 had the volcano eruption not hindered flights.

 Continuing viability

 In an interview in late 2012, Kelly stated that he did not know if there would be another Shrinebuilder album.
-In a May 2014 interview with Wino, he stated that "Cisneros is insane so Shrinebuilder is not going to happen."
+In a May 2014 interview, Wino stated that "Cisneros is insane so Shrinebuilder is not going to happen."